Estimated reading time: 21 minutes

 Further warning signals of shortfall of accounts receivable / bankruptcies

-First order / new customer
+First order with new customers

 First order?
 Maybe. even with a noticeably high value of goods, or unusual product combinations?
 If you don't know the customer at all, this is always associated with a certain risk.